I don’t know about you, but I’m feeling 22!

 In this guest blog, An Tâm team member, Hai Anh Le, shares her reflections as a Swiftie and being freshly 22

 As a hardcore Taylor Swift fan, I always hoped that in a discography full of heart-wrenching, soul-crushing songs, 22 would be the only one I’d ever truly relate to.
 I imagined waking up on my birthday with the song blasting through my speakers, then spending the day getting ready for the most grand, perfect house party - everyone dancing in their prettiest outfits, laughing wildly, staying up until the clock hit twelve.
-It felt cinematic.
-It felt like the right way to celebrate being 22.
+It felt like the only right way to celebrate being 22.

-I know, I know, I know… I’m really just replaying the ‘22’ music video in my head.
+I know, I know, I know…I was really just replaying the ‘22’ music video in my head.
 Real life isn’t actually like that, is it?

 When I really think about it, I had everything I could have wanted: a fair-weather day (so rare in Melbourne!) doing my favourite things with my favourite people.
 Nothing really beats that.